Minki-Kim95/Install-pytorch-on-RaspberryPi/README.md

 ```
 USE_MKLDNN=0 USE_QNNPACK=0 USE_NNPACK=0 USE_DISTRIBUTED=0 BUILD_TEST=0 python3 setup.py install

-(If there is permission error, then)
+(If there is permission error, then.)
 sudo -E USE_MKLDNN=0 USE_QNNPACK=0 USE_NNPACK=0 USE_DISTRIBUTED=0 BUILD_TEST=0 python3 setup.py install
 ```
+In my case, permission error was evoked in intall process

 If the installation completed successfully, let’s try importing Pytorch in python3.
 Do not run the following commands while you’re in Pytorch's installation directory, as that’s likely to yield import errors.
 To test your installation: